 Four Seasons Landaa Giravaaru

-A little trickier to get to, which ultimately makes it more special once you arrive, you’ll need to get to Sinhoukville (nothing too exciting to say about this place!), then take the 40 minute speedboat.
-On arrival you’ll see two relatively small islands of Koh Ouen and Koh Bong, which together makes Song Saa, or ‘The Sweethearts’.
+A little trickier to get to, which ultimately makes it more special once you arrive, you’ll need to get to Sinhoukville (not our favourite place!), then take the 40-minute speedboat.
+On arrival, you’ll see two relatively small islands of Koh Ouen and Koh Bong, which together makes Song Saa, or ‘The Sweethearts’.

 This hotel is about true escapism and, dare I say, indulgence.
 We had breads, meats and cheeses waiting for us in our room, and immediately popped open a bottle of prosecco.
-Song Saa has a concept called ‘always included’- this generally means that everything that passes your lips, from food and drink, is included in the price of the room, as is laundry, water sports, a pop up cinema in your room, a sunset cruise… you get the drift.
-The true meaning of all inclusive, you won’t find a wristband at Song Saa!
+Song Saa has a concept called ‘always included’- this generally means that everything that passes your lips, from food and drinks, is included in the price of the room, as is laundry, water sports, a pop-up cinema in your room, a sunset cruise… you get the drift.
+The true meaning of all-inclusive, you won’t find a wristband at Song Saa!
 With such a strong sustainability ethos, and the drive of the owners to help the local community, it’s easy to get swept up in the beauty of this little piece of paradise!
-I haven’t even talking about the villas yet, some of the best hotel quality rooms I’ve ever seen, each with their own private pool, some overwater like the Maldives!
+I haven’t even talked about the villas yet, some of the best hotel quality rooms I’ve ever seen, each with their own private pool, some overwater like the Maldives!

-So where to start…the Maldives are what they are: over the top, expensive, stunningly beautifully and, my goodness, relaxing.
+So where to start on answering the questions The Maldives vs Song Saa?
+The Maldives are what they are: over the top, expensive, stunningly beautifully and, my goodness, relaxing.
 I’m not really the biggest beach person but I was never bored!
 I never really laid on the beach, as there was too much to do – kayaking, snorkelling, watching some turtles been released back into the wild, jet skiing and much more.
 The Four Seasons give you a weekly schedule on arrival, which tells you what you can do when.
-This was great as it never felt I wasn’t been told what to do, but had options if I didn’t just want to read a book on the beach!
+This was great as it never felt I wasn’t been told what to do but had options if I didn’t just want to read a book on the beach!